michael2012z/BitBible/markdown/KJV/files/Job.md

 18. O earth, cover not thou my blood, and let my cry have no place.

-19. Also now, behold, my witness is in heaven, and my record is on high.on high: Heb. in the high places
+19. Also now, behold, my witness is in heaven, and my record is on high.

-20. My friends scorn me: but mine eye poureth out tears unto God.scorn me: Heb. are my scorners
+20. My friends scorn me: but mine eye poureth out tears unto God.

-21. O that one might plead for a man with God, as a man pleadeth for his neighbour!neighbour: or, friend
+21. O that one might plead for a man with God, as a man pleadeth for his neighbour!

-22. When a few years are come, then I shall go the way whence I shall not return.a few…: Heb. years of number
+22. When a few years are come, then I shall go the way whence I shall not return.

 ## Job 17

-1. My breath is corrupt, my days are extinct, the graves are ready for me.breath…: or, spirit is spent
+1. My breath is corrupt, my days are extinct, the graves are ready for me.

-2. Are there not mockers with me? and doth not mine eye continue in their provocation?continue: Heb. lodge
+2. Are there not mockers with me? and doth not mine eye continue in their provocation?

 3. Lay down now, put me in a surety with thee; who is he that will strike hands with me?